Note: Recently updated. Fixed a lot of spelling and grammar errors and typos and added more references.

 Lake of Fire

-It is then symbolic of something else?
+It is then symbolic and representing something else?
 This is the only viable option left and I have already indicated how fire is representative of God throughout scripture.
 The notion that the mass of humanity is a sea is also supported elsewhere in Revelation.
 Even the physical oceans themselves are a cleansing mechanism for the garbage for the earth, so it makes sense to use this symbol of how God deals with human deprivation by calling it a lake.
 This is where the interpretation of scripture is called for, since it clearly is not literal, especially since the whole book of Revelation is a book of symbols.

 So considering the information we have available, it would be much more responsible and truthful to translate Rev 20:10 as follows: